Below we’ve got a list of frequently asked questions for Contractors and Industry Educators about our Benefect cleaners and disinfectants.

 Regulated disinfectant products can have “Cleaning” or “Deodorization” claims on porous surfaces however, these are not considered public health claims and therefore, are not regulated statements by Health Canada because there is no germ killing involved.
 This is not to be confused with a “Disinfection” claim.

 Our Disinfectants have been formulated for specific purposes.
 Both of them use our authentically botanical technology and pose no harm to human health or the environment.
-Both products are Health Canada approved to kill viruses, bacteria and mold.
-That makes both products appropriate for all water damage including sewage, mold and CAT work.
+Both products are Health Canada approved to kill viruses, bacteria and mould.
+That makes both products appropriate for all water damage including sewage, mould and CAT work.

 Benefect Decon 30 Disinfectant has been formulated for the needs of the professional restoration contractor.
 It kills bacteria in 30 seconds which makes it ideal for use on the vertical surfaces encountered every day on the job & it penetrates deep into surfaces.
 Plus it has a lighter scent than the original Disinfectant, which dissipates faster too.